 The quoted author speaks about the situation in the natural sciences, but conservatism is particularly strong in the humanities, where few dare to doubt the established regulations and to revise them, without being sure of the veracity of the results obtained by not the traditional method.
 Finding a new approach to the solution of complex problems in the humanities is not easy because of the limited opportunities to use empirical methods:

-Impossibility of reproducing historical events seems to be an insurmountable barrier to the truth, but historical experience can be simulated mathematically in certain cases.
+Impossibility of reproducing historical events seems to be an insurmountable barrier to the truth, but the historical experience can be simulated mathematically in certain cases.
 It is only necessary to find the appropriate mathematical tools.
 But the main reason lies in the total crisis of morality in a world that did not pass science too.
-Academic social science have become a kind of workshops, not interested in searching for truth but employed in scientific careers and relative material prosperity.
-These two objectives can be achieved in the natural sciences through technical solutions, which implementation brings in a quite short time tangible real results, which can be utilized by discoverer in his own favour.
-However a positive result of newly found historical truth can affect after very long time.
-A fruitful idea can be distorted, ridiculed, trampled, and its author himself exposed to public ridicule by verbal rhetoric and sophistry, demagoguery of disinterested, dull-witted reactionaries and careerists.
+Academic social science has become a kind of workshop, not interested in searching for truth but employed in scientific careers and relative material prosperity.
+These two objectives can be achieved in the natural sciences through technical solutions, which implementation brings in a quite short time tangible real results, which can be utilized by discoverer in his own favor.
+However, a positive result of newly found historical truth can affect after a very long time.
+A fruitful idea can be distorted, ridiculed, trampled, and its author himself exposed to public ridicule by verbal rhetoric and sophistry, the demagoguery of disinterested, dull-witted reactionaries and careerists.
 You need only recall the fate of genetics, cybernetics, and historical linguistics in the Soviet Union.
-In this situation, I had no choice as to position myself as an independent researcher and to signify my research as Alternative Linguistics.
+In this situation, I had no choice but to position myself as an independent researcher and to signify my research as Alternative Linguistics.

 On the Ways of Human Knowledge